M1chael910/CIS106-Michael-Murphy/README.md

 ## Assignment 7

 In this assignment I learned about conditions and the different control structures and how they can be applied to our code.
 I have a decent understanding of these but it was helpful reviewing them for my specific language this semester.
 Conditions and control structures are a core part of programming and, in my experience, are used very frequently when coding, which makes them an extremely useful skill to know when becoming a developer.

+## Assignment 8

+This week, we learned about the various kinds of loops, branching statements,how to use the increment and decrement operators to modify the flag to avoid a infinite loop.
+These skills can be very useful in business to process large amounts of data and repeat actions on that data, and to be able to repeat a line of code multiple times without writing it that many times is very powerful and timesaving.